 Why Is Attic Space Used To Put An HVAC Furnace A Good Idea?

-As the winter builds in, besides keeping yourself warm and safe, there is an urgent need to keep your furnace installed in a safer location.
+As the winter builds, besides keeping yourself warm and safe, there is an urgent need to keep your furnace installed in a safer location.
 Residents of California like to place their furnaces in the attic for various reasons, frequent weather changes and safety reasons being the most important of those.
 But does that really help your HVAC system in any way?
-Starting from a complete guide for installing a furnace up there to the advantages of doing so, read about all the benefits of this blog.
+Starting from a complete guide for installing a furnace up to the advantages of doing so, read about all the benefits of this blog.